linera-io/linera-protocol/examples/amm/README.md

 # Automated Market Maker (AMM) Example Application

 This example implements an Automated Market Maker (AMM) which demonstrates DeFi capabilities of the Linera protocol.
-Prerequisite for the AMM application is the `fungilble` application, as we will be adding, removing liquidity and also perform a swap.
+Prerequisite for the AMM application is the `fungible` application, as we will be adding/removing liquidity and also performing a swap.

 # How it works